When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

 Fatty liver disease is usually reversible with proper weight management and quitting alcohol.
 Roughly 5% of the American population has fatty liver disease.

-The early stages of AULD are tricky in that most people do not have symptoms.
+The early stages of AULD are tricky because most people do not have symptoms.
 In fact, many people will not start to get symptoms until the disease has moved to an advanced stage which may no longer be reversible.

 That is why it’s incredibly important to see your doctor for annual check-ups and to be honest with your alcohol consumption and lifestyle choices.